More than 750 avail of suicide prevention therapy at Pieta office

 The recent Darkness Into Light fundraising walks were a big help in funding Pieta services

-More than 750 people have availed of suicide prevention therapy at the Letterkenny office of Pieta over the last two years, the Democrat can reveal.
+More than 750 people have availed of suicide prevention therapy at the Letterkenny office of Pieta over the last two years.

 The service is also hiring a psychotherapist and experienced child and adolescent psychotherapist for the centre as the demand for its services continues to grow.